 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Critical Dissonance: The critics almost universally love the show, while the normal audience is split between absolutely hating it, and loving it along with the critics.
-Additionally, the show gets very poor ratings, with its highest rated episode getting just over 1 million and most episodes getting 0.8 million viewers, which is somewhat low even for HBO's standards.
+Additionally, the show gets very poor ratings, with its highest rated episode getting just over 1 million and most episodes getting 0.8 million viewers, which is somewhat low even for HBO's standards; it's Adored by the Network despite the abysmal ratings due to having a lot of social buzz, even if it's of the "hate it" variety.

 Ensemble Darkhorse: Ray, who began as just 'Charlie's friend' and grew into a popular character, to the point of being promoted to a series regular for season 2.